-All in all, Eurasia has had, and continues to hold, both great importance and high strategic value in world politics in general.
-This is especially true because of its huge landmass, "space" and access to two oceans (potentially soon, three); its rich human and natural resources, its economic power, its nuclear weapons and technologies, the strong regional militaries, and following from that, evidence of a keen hegemony competition both regionally and" at times, globally.
+All of this means that Eurasia has had, and continues to hold, both great economic importance and high strategic value in world politics in general.
+This is especially true because of its huge landmass, "space" and access to two oceans (possible soon three); its rich human and natural resources, its economic power, its nuclear weapons and technologies, the strong regional militaries, and following from that, evidence of a keen hegemony competition both regionally and" at times, globally.
 It has both potential for exercising cooperative and peaceful policies on the basis of economic and political influence, but hegemony competition is never far from the surface even in the 21st century.
 So in the final analysis, in the post-Cold War era, there remain issues which focus attention and concern within "Eurasia" as a geographical region, and suggest an increased importance for economic and political cooperation with and within Eurasia.
-It is against this backdrop that we continue to explore the idea that the north as a single physical region has only recently formed the basis of institutional and intergovernmental cooperation, and this cooperation relies heavily upon an international environmental discourse (Keskitalo 2004).
+It is against this backdrop that we continue to explore the idea that the north as a single physical region has only recently formed the basis of institutional and intergovernmental cooperation, and this co-operation relies heavily upon an international environmental discourse.
 Such change strongly affects the North Pacific Rim meaning in this paper, where Russia, Canada and the U.S.A. meet.
+This is clearly one of the discourses which informs the Canadian sovereignty crisis in the early 21st century, as Russian scientists claim the North Pole, and Canada responds with a new Northern military agenda.

-The North Pacific Rimlands in the Circumpolar North: New Rounds of Cooperation and Contestation
+The North Pacific Rimland in the Circumpolar North: New Rounds of Cooperation and Contestation

 The idea of a strategic North in the Pacific Rim area has gained viability in recent years.
-It first emerged as a very strategic place during the Cold War-as a place of containment for the Soviet Union under conditions of rivalry.
-Despite continuation of traditional security concerns within the region and the focus of international relations upon military confrontation after the Cold war period, attention slowly begun to shift from militarily strategic security issues which have previously been tantamount to security within the region, such as the creation of the Distant Early Warning system or D.E.W. line, to the broader challenges of achieving human security.
-Correspondingly, in the 1990s there was a new recognition of and interest in the circumpolar North.
+As we have seen, it first emerged as a very strategic place during the Cold War-as a place of containment for the Soviet Union under conditions of rivalry, and as an extension of, or a new type of "Rimlands" for containment.
+Yet despite the continuation of traditional security concerns within the region and a renewed focus on international relations and sovereignty conflicts after the Cold war period, attention has slowly begun to shift from an exclusive focus on the militarily strategic security issues which have previously been tantamount to security within the region (for example, the D.E.W. line) to the broader challenges of achieving human security for northern populations, particularly in the wake of global warning.
+Indeed, as early as the 1990s there was a new recognition of and interest in the circumpolar North.